-This recipe for Chocolate Dipped Cheesecake Filled Strawberries is by far the most visited recipe on Zestuous.
+This easy recipe for Chocolate Dipped Cheesecake Filled Strawberries is by far the most visited recipe on Zestuous.
 To celebrate its success, I’ve updated this post to include a chocolate cheesecake version for the real chocolate lovers out there.

 Over the years, people have revised this recipe and made it their own.
 I love that!
 Some like to add brandy or amaretto to the filling.
-If you make the chocolate cheesecake version, might I recommend Kahlua or Baileys.
+If you make the chocolate cheesecake version, I recommend Kahlua or Baileys.

 However you adapt the recipe, I promise these Chocolate Dipped Cheesecake Filled Strawberries are sure to be a real crowd-pleaser.
 Enjoy!

-Chocolate Dipped Cheesecake Filled Strawberries
+Cheesecake Stuffed Strawberries

 Ingredients